Upper limb injuries in tennis are the most common overuse type problems and the most common is Tennis Elbow.

-Tennis Elbow or lateral epicondylitis is an extremely common condition where the tendon attachment (origin) of the wrist and finger extensor muscles (back of the forearm) becomes irritated and painful due to excessive amounts of activity causing tissue overload.
-This can occur in a variety of activities like tennis, golf and even typing.
+Tennis Elbow or lateral epicondylitis is an extremely common condition where the tendon attachment (origin) of the wrist and finger extensor muscles (back of the forearm) becomes irritated and painful due to excessive amounts of the activity causing tissue overload.
+This can occur in a variety of activities like tennis, golf, and even typing.

 As you can see Tennis Elbow, although common can be complex and requires a thorough assessment to correctly identify each athlete’s specific issues before a rehab protocol can be developed.

 The good news is overuse injuries are mostly preventable and that includes Tennis Elbow.
 A well-designed training program that includes tennis load management, as well as specific tennis strength and conditioning of the whole body including wrist and forearm, with a significant core and postural correction component and addresses neural mobility, will go a long way to avoiding these overuse pathologies.

 In our modern society, the use of mobile phones and laptop computers are causing a lot of problems relating to poor posture, especially in our teenagers.
 Managing this is very important to the success of our postural correction work.
 Young athletes are likely to be spending more time sitting in front of screens than generations past.
 This fact alone can impact injuries such as Tennis Elbow, due to the fact that they are more prone to developing poor posture, which can affect tennis technique, kinetic movement, and joint stability.

 To fully rehabilitate an injured athlete, we first must look at the underlying causes.
 In the case of Tennis Elbow, it may be poor technique, wrong size grip, too much hitting, using wet balls, or poor posture.
 Just treating the injury site, itself may be a short-term solution.
 First look at any changes you have made (new racket, grip size, technical change, extra duration in practices) Look to modify these if you feel it may be the cause.